 Kidney disease: Niacin, a chemical that is released when inositol nicotinate breaks down in the body, might accumulate in people with kidney disease and make their condition worse.
 Don't use inositol nicotinate if you have kidney problems.

 Liver disease: Niacin, a chemical that is released when inositol nicotinate breaks down in the body, can cause liver damage.
 Don't use inositol nicotinate if you have liver disease.

 Sensitivity to niacin: Niacin is released when inositol nicotinate is processed by the body.
 If you are sensitive to niacin, don't use inositol nicotinate.

-Ulcers in the stomach or intestines (peptic ulcer disease): Large amounts of niacin, a chemical that is released when inositol nicotinate breaks down in the body, might make peptic ulcer disease worse.
-Don’t use inositol nicotinate if you have ulcers.
+Stomach ulcers: Large amounts of niacin, a chemical that is released when inositol nicotinate breaks down in the body, might make peptic ulcer disease worse.
+Don't use inositol nicotinate if you have ulcers.